What Is an Hourly Employee?

-In addition, there are some states with regulations governing overtime pay.
+What’s more, there are some states with regulations governing overtime pay.
 In locations where an employee is subject to both state and federal overtime laws, overtime is paid according to the standard that will provide the higher amount of pay.
 Some states like California and New York have even higher thresholds of pay for jobs to be considered as exempt.

-Some employers, however, will still pay exempt employees straight pay or some compensation for additional hours, but they must remain compliant with laws related to such compensation.
+Some employers, however, may voluntarily pay exempt employees straight pay or some compensation for additional hours, but they must remain compliant with laws related to these payments.
 Examples of additional compensation can include bonuses, flat sums, additional paid or unpaid time off, straight pay, or time and a half.

-Additionally, an employer can determine a normal workweek for his or her own company, and not necessarily the 40-hour workweek expected of non-exempt employees.
-For instance, a financial company may determine a normal workweek to be 60 hours, while a department store may only require 30 hours.
+Additionally, an employer can determine a standard workweek for his or her own company, and not necessarily the 40-hour workweek expected of non-exempt employees.
+For instance, a financial company may establish a standard workweek to be 60 hours for exempt employees, while a department store may only require 30 hours.

-Nonexempt employees must be paid both minimum wage and overtime pay for any hours worked beyond 40 hours in any given workweek.
-According to the FLSA, nonexempt employees are entitled to time and one-half their hourly wage for every hour of overtime.
+Non-exempt employees must be paid both minimum wage and overtime pay for any time worked beyond 40 hours in any given workweek.
+According to the FLSA, non-exempt employees are entitled to time and one-half their hourly wage for every hour of overtime.

 The majority of people working an hourly wage are considered non-exempt employees.
-Most non-exempt employees in the U.S. are offered employment “at will,” meaning that both they and the employer can terminate the professional relationship at any time for any reason, so long as it is not discriminatory in nature.
+Most non-exempt employees in the U.S. are offered employment “at will,” meaning that both they and the employer can terminate the professional relationship at any time for any reason, so long as it is not discriminatory.

 Calculating Hourly Pay

 If you’ve ever received a paycheck before, you know that your take-home pay is considerably less than the total of your hourly wage times hours worked.
 Employers deduct for FICA (Federal Insurance Coverage Act, e.g., Medicare and Social Security), as well as other federal, local and state taxes, and any employee contributions to health care and retirement programs.

 It’s hard to make a budget when you don’t know how much money you’ll really be earning.
 Free paycheck calculators can help you estimate your actual take-home pay.
 Paycheck calculators can also be helpful when you’re evaluating job offers.